-- GPA the student must maintain at least a 3.0 cumulative grade point average. - Normal Time to Degree the student must advance to candidacy and complete the degree within the limitations established by the Policies and Procedures of the student's Graduate Group, in accordance with Graduate Council policy. - Grade Reports all I, W, U, or NR grades should be reviewed and appropriate action taken as needed. - Enrollment Units students must be enrolled for at least 8 graduate or upper-division units of credit in any combination each semester, including credit for supervised teaching and research, unless part-time status or an ELP has been approved in advance by the Graduate
+- GPA the student must maintain at least a 3.0 cumulative grade point average. - Normal Time to Degree the student must advance to candidacy and complete the degree within the limitations established by the Policies and Procedures of the student's Graduate Group, in accordance with Graduate Council policy.

-Dean.
-In cases of approved part-time status, enrollment in seven or fewer units of credit toward the degree is expected each semester.

-- Distribution of units the number of upper-division and graduate-level units of credit completed toward degree requirements each semester should be at least eight and no more than 16 units, unless an exception has been approved in advance. - Academic Residency time in residence prior to advancement to candidacy for the Ph.D. degree should be within acceptable limits (ordinarily, no more than four years).
+- Grade Reports all I, W, U, or NR grades should be reviewed and appropriate action taken as needed. - Enrollment Units students must be enrolled in at least 12 units of coursework in a given semester, including course credits for supervised research or teaching occurring during the academic year, such as 295, 299, and 399 units, unless part-time status or an ELP has been approved in advance by the Graduate Dean.
+In cases of approved part-time status, enrollment in seven or fewer units of credit toward the degree is expected each semester. - Distribution of units the number of upper-division and graduate-level units of credit completed toward degree requirements each semester should be at least eight and no more than 16 units, unless an exception has been approved in advance. - Academic Residency time in residence prior to advancement to candidacy for the Ph.D. degree should be within acceptable limits (ordinarily, no more than four years).